 We are amortizing our definite life intangibles over their expected useful life, ranging from three to eight years.
-Intangible amortization increased \$49.9 million for the three months ended January 31, 2007, when compared to the same period last year.
-This increase was primarily the result of the write-off of intangible assets for the Fort Myers operations in the Southeast during the quarter, as previously discussed above.
+Intangible amortization decreased \$6.7 million and increased \$43.2 million for the three and six months ended April 30, 2007, when compared to the same period last year.
+The increase for the six months ended April 30, 2007 was primarily the result of the write-off of intangible assets for the Fort Myers operations in the Southeast during the first quarter, as previously discussed above.
+The decrease for the three months ended April 30, 2007 was due to normal amortization on lower balances primarily resulting from the write-off of intangible assets for Fort Myers in the first quarter of fiscal 2007, as well as a write-off of the intangible assets of our Cleveland operations in the Midwest during the fourth quarter of fiscal 2006.